 Is there a problem if you’re not using realistic mannequins in disaster area training?

-Extreme Simulations has provided hundreds of disaster area & search and rescue drills.
+Extreme Simulations has provided hundreds of disaster areas, and search and rescue drills.
 We noticed that in many of them the clients use unrealistic rescue mannequins.
-These are unrealistic in their looks, feel, volume, density and weight.
+These are unrealistic in their looks, feel, volume, density, and weight.

 How is that an issue?

 The rescuers do not perceive the mannequins as life-like.
 This resulted in several crucial training faults.
 Among them, we mention:

 - The mannequins were not protected during the rescue process

 - Trainees did not put earplugs on the mannequins

 - Trainees did not put protection glasses on the mannequins

 - Trainees did not cover mannequins to protect them

 - Trainees did not perform any medical treatment on the mannequins